FAQs

 Where do I find more information?

-Are indirect costs accepted?
+Are joint applications accepted?

 Can a collaborative proposal (including several Pis) be submitted?